2024-foundations-software/calc-sheet-analysis/AssignmentBrief.md

 The second task that most engineers get is to get up to speed on existing code.
 We have fabricated the scenario here to provide you with the experience of having to understand a system, how the system is built, and how the system is deployed.
 The calculator that you have inherited will return a number for each calculation (Bilbo had set this up to test the whole system.)

+The Third task that most engineers experience is to do a code review.
+With this in mind we would like you to do a code review of one of the team mates in your team.
+You should update the CodeReview.md file that is included in this repository.

 ### How the current version works
 short description here and demo in class.